Skip to Content

 If leisurely walks are more your thing, head to Prospect Park in Brooklyn for fire-hued Autumn leaves that practically take over the park.

-15. The Great Jack-o-Lantern Blaze
+See the Great Jack-o-Lantern Blaze

 Perhaps one of the coolest Halloween events in New York is the Great Jack-o-Lantern Blaze.